 TMD can manifest itself in the chewing muscle, the TMJ, the ear, the mouth, the tooth, and the skull.
-The alteration in the masticatory muscles caused by TMD is characterized by pain associated with the soft and hard tissues of the head, face, neck, and other intraoral structures [9].
-The etiology is multifactorial and TMJ problems can be divided into muscle disorders, and joint disorders, with muscle disorders affecting masticatory muscles including myofascial pain, myositis, and trismus, while joint pain encompasses problems that occur within the joint capsule, and these changes are in the shape of the joint surfaces due to the remodeling of the articular disc surfaces causing disc displacements [10].
+The alteration in the masticatory muscles caused by TMD is characterized by pain associated with the soft and hard tissues of the head, face, neck, and other intraoral structures [12].
+The etiology is multifactorial and TMJ problems can be divided into muscle disorders, and joint disorders, with muscle disorders affecting masticatory muscles including myofascial pain, myositis, and trismus, while joint pain encompasses problems that occur within the joint capsule, and these changes are in the shape of the joint surfaces due to the remodeling of the articular disc surfaces causing disc displacements [13].

 Added to this, TMD has a direct impact on the lives of people who are affected by this type of injury.
 This pain affects the daily life and work activities of these people, reducing their quality of life and productivity.
-Other problems that may occur are ear pain (otalgia), feeling of ear fullness, feeling of decreased hearing acuity, tinnitus, dizziness, and vertigo [11].
+Other problems that may occur are ear pain, a feeling of ear fullness, a feeling of decreased hearing acuity, tinnitus, dizziness, and vertigo [14].

-There may also be limitations of mandibular movements, abnormal static and dynamic occlusion, and there may also be the presence of joint noises (such as clicking and/or crepitation) [11].
+There may also be limitations of mandibular movements, abnormal static and dynamic occlusion, and there may also be the presence of joint noises (such as clicking and/or crepitation) [14].
 The click may or may not occur with pain and with the double click when opening and closing the mouth, which characterizes as displacement of the joint disc with possible reduction, and the asymptomatic silent joint with limitation of mouth opening is an indication of a possible displacement of the articular disc without reduction.
-And when there is recurrent encryption it is indicative of arthrosis.
-For a correct and accurate diagnosis of TMD, and correct treatment, the evaluation of all the symptoms aligned with teamwork is essential for the success in the treatment of TMDs, in which each professional will act in their area of competence [12].
+And when there is a recurrent cryption it is indicative of arthrosis.
+For a correct and accurate diagnosis of TMD, and correct treatment, the evaluation of all the symptoms aligned with teamwork is essential for the success in the treatment of TMD, in which each professional will act in his/her area of competence [15].

-In this scenario, the stomatognathic system (SS) is extremely important in the physiological interconnection with its constituent elements and the central nervous system (CNS), and the proprioceptors present in soft tissues, muscles, temporomandibular joint (TMJ) and the periodontal membrane.
+In this scenario, the stomatognathic system (SE) is extremely important in the physiological interconnection with its constituent elements and the central nervous system (CNS), and the proprioceptors present in soft tissues, muscles, temporomandibular joint and the periodontal membrane.
 Interference can lead the masticatory muscles to adjust their function to protect the SS, leading the mandible to a position with different dental contacts, which may cause damage to the TMJ.
-These damages can generate parafunction or temporomandibular dysfunction (TMD) [12,13].
+These damages can generate parafunction or temporomandibular dysfunction (TMD) [15,16].

+In this regard, two different types of prostheses for total prosthetic joint replacement of TMJ (total prosthetic joint replacement, TJR system) are available, the stock system and custom computer-aided design/computer-aided manufacturing (CAD/CAM systems).
 While stock devices are prefabricated and available in different standard shapes and standard sizes, each CAD/CAM component is manufactured using the individual patient's DICOM (Digital Imaging and Communications in Medicine) data.
 This system is designed for the specific patient situation and should provide a perfect fit.
-However, the communicating articular surfaces of the fossa and condyle of the implant are standardized, as in the stock system [14-19].
+However, the communicating articular surfaces of the fossa and condyle of the implant are standardized, as in the stock system [17-22].